dotnet/dotnet-docker/samples/kubernetes/README.md

 - [Graceful shutdown](graceful-shutdown/README.md)
 - [Fully configured](hello-dotnet/README.md)

-The [Fully configured](hello-dotnet/README.md) example demonstrates most of these aspects together.  [`ClusterIP` and `LoadBalancer`](https://minikube.sigs.k8s.io/docs/handbook/accessing/) [service variants](https://learn.microsoft.com/azure/aks/concepts-network#services) are provided, enabling straightforward local and cloud testing, respectively.
+The [Fully configured](hello-dotnet/README.md) example demonstrates most of these aspects in a single sample.
+The following instructions demonstrate how to apply the `ClusterIP` and `LoadBalancer` variants of the sample, intended for local and cloud environments, respectively.

 ## Run app on your local cluster